-In most of these mass torts, we continue to see lawsuits filed into March 2025 and beyond, with new evidence and scientific studies continuing to surface.
+In all of these mass torts, we’re seeing lawsuits filed into April 2025 and beyond, with new evidence and scientific studies continuing to surface.
 Read on for the latest news and updates and what they mean for plaintiffs.

 Uber Sexual Assault 2025 - Latest News and Updates

-Sexual assault lawsuits against Uber continue to increase into 2025, with 1,600 lawsuits pending as part of the MDL on March 3, 2025.
+Sexual assault lawsuits against Uber continue to increase into 2025, with 1,883 lawsuits pending on April 1, 2025.
+This is an increase of 223 new cases from early March.
 In addition, well over 500 Uber sexual assault lawsuits are pending in a California state court, bringing the total number of pending lawsuits to over 2000.

 Early 2025 also saw the filing of new lawsuits, including one from a Louisiana individual alleging Uber’s negligence in handling their sexual assault complaint.
 The plaintiff accused the company of failing to screen drivers adequately, posing an unreasonable risk to women passengers.